riOSProgramming/FAQ/README.md

 ### I heard Interface Builder is evil.
 How do I do everything in code?

 Firstly, IB makes many design tasks much easier (especially when setting up Auto Layout constraints) than writing everything in code.
-The most common complaints when working with IB are that Storyboards prevent you from reusing common views easily without copy/pasting and they don't place nicely with source control.
-Generally beginners should start out with Storyboards/XIBs before trying to create everything in code.
+The most common complaints when working with IB are that Storyboards prevent you from reusing common views easily without copy/pasting and they don't place nicely with source control. **Generally beginners should start out with Storyboards/XIBs before trying to create everything in code.**

-If you *really* want to do everything in code, Apple has a [guide here](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/ViewLoadingandUnloading/ViewLoadingandUnloading.html#//apple_ref/doc/uid/TP40007457-CH10-SW36).
+If you *really* want to do everything in code, Apple has a guide [here](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/ViewLoadingandUnloading/ViewLoadingandUnloading.html#//apple_ref/doc/uid/TP40007457-CH10-SW36).

+However, the `NSConstraint` APIs aren't very friendly.
+Check out [Masonry](https://github.com/SnapKit/Masonry) for Objective-C, and [SnapKit](https://github.com/SnapKit/SnapKit) for Swift.

 ## Community